Mechanical screening: Woven wire cloth (Mesh)

-Perforated & Punch Plate
+Perforated and punch plate

 On a crushing and screening plant, punch plates or perforated plates are mostly used on scalper vibrating screens, after raw products pass on grizzly bars.
 Most likely installed on a tensioned deck, punch plates offer excellent wear life for high-impact and high material flow applications.

 Synthetic screen media (typically rubber or polyurethane)

 Synthetic screen media is used where wear life is an issue.
 Large producers such as mines or huge quarries use them to reduce the frequency of having to stop the plant for screen deck maintenance.
 Rubber is also used as a very resistant high-impact screen media material used on the top deck of a scalper screen.
 To compete with rubber screen media fabrication, polyurethane manufacturers developed screen media with lower Shore Hardness.
 To compete with self-cleaning screen media that is still primarily available in tensioned cloth, synthetic screen media manufacturers also developed membrane screen panels, slotted opening panels and diamond opening panels.
 Due to the 7-degree demoulding angle, polyurethane screen media users can experience granulometry changes of product during the wear life of the panel.